edgesoft/upload-controller/README.md

 ```

 ## Next
 Anyone have need for multi upload?
 Add an issue.
-We need to discuss how to callbacks
+We need to discuss how callbacks
-should be handled.
+should be handled when having multiple files.
 Should we add support for additional parameters for the form
-upload.
+upload?
 Please add an issue if you have questions or want some features.